 Despite this the journey back was very entertaining, the roads were lined with local families who attacked the passing traffic with deluges of water and showers of talcum powder.
 There were even groups of people in the back of pickups armed with watery weapons.

 It was hilarious (if a little dangerous) and by the time we got back to Siem Reap we were soaked to the skin!

 Andy made a vlog on Angkor Sankranta which you may find interesting.

-Khmer New Year was a really friendly, lively festival to be a part of, but due to the water and talcum powder throwing, and alcohol intake it can also be dangerous on the roads.
+Khmer New Year in Siem Reap was a really friendly, lively festival to be a part of, but due to the water and talcum powder throwing, and alcohol intake it can also be dangerous on the roads.